IngaPosiunaite/Web-App-DevOps-Project/README.md

 - The functionality of the application was thoroughly tested to ensure correct operation within the AKS cluster.
 - Any encountered issues were documented for further analysis and resolution.

-## Conclusion
-The CI/CD pipeline in Azure DevOps streamlines the build and deployment process, enabling efficient delivery of our application to the AKS cluster.
-Continuous testing and validation ensure reliability and functionality of the deployed application.